 How I Work

-WHAT I DO: I photograph individuals, groups, and families as they go through their experience, and create visual life stories based on it.
+WHAT I DO: I photograph individuals, groups, and families as they go through their life experience, and create visual life stories based on it.
 These life stories span from a celebratory event to an ordinary day.
 I strive to do my work without being noticed by the people I photograph or influence the moments unfolding in front of me.
 I prefer to let the photographed environment remain as natural and real as can be, and progress as if I am not there photographing it.
-I refrain from asking people to “pose” for me or “repeat” something they did so I can capture it.
+I refrain from asking people to “pose” for me or “repeat” something they did so that I can capture it.
 My goal is to create a visual testimony that is free of pretense and artificiality – just the people before me, their time and spirit.
 Ultimately, I want to present my clients with a finished product that will return them back emotionally to those scenes, allowing them to relive them time and again.

-Body Lines project.WHAT ELSE I DO: In addition to commissioned Life Stories projects and other for-hire photography work, I enjoy developing and producing projects of my own interest.
+Body Lines project.
+You may find samples from many of them by browsing the categories in the top menu of this website.WHAT ELSE I DO: In addition to commissioned Life Stories projects and other for-hire photographic work, I enjoy developing and producing projects of my own interest.
 These projects typically consist of abstract work and often involve other people who join me to work on them.
 The most prominent example of these is the

 PRODUCTS: The last stage of each project is creating a physical memory that will be cherished for years to come.
 The most popular choice my clients make is a photo book, which can hold dozens of images and tell the story in sharp details.
 Large framed images and smaller desktop frames are also a common choice, all depending on taste and placement.
-Copyright marked files of individually purchased images may be provided per request, however, I do not offer digital images for sale, as that precludes me from ensuring the quality of which the images are reproduced.
-As tempting as you may find offers of ‘images on a thumb drive’, once you witness the quality of my printed work you will realize the difference between these options.
+Copyright marked files of individually purchased images may be provided per request; however, I do not offer digital images for sale, as that precludes me from ensuring the quality of which the images are reproduced.
+As tempting as you may find offers of ‘images on a thumb drive’ and similar bargains, once you witness the quality of my printed work you will realize the difference between these options.

 PAYMENTS: A deposit is made when a photography commission agreement is signed.
 Those funds are kept on your account for use of photography time and purchased work charges later on.
-The deposit also acts as a form of securing the dates of the project for the client, and as such is non-refundable When a purchase amount exceeds the amount of money available on the account, the difference must be paid at the time the order is placed.
-If a client wishes to pay an amount due in installments, we will form a payment schedule and sign a separate agreement to that effect.
-The purchased product will be delivered once the account is fully settled.
+The deposit also acts as a form of securing the dates of the project for the client, and as such is non-refundable.
+When a purchase amount exceeds the amount of money available on the account, the difference must be paid at the time the order is placed.
+If a client wishes to pay an amount due in installments, we form a payment schedule and sign a separate agreement to that effect.
+The purchased product is delivered once the account is fully settled.

 contact me, and I will be happy to answer.CONGRATULATIONS!
 You have read this long article all the way to the end, and I thank you for your patience.
 If you still have a question on these or other issues, please